 The School of Law

-The School of Law, with its own dean and faculty, offers the Juris Doctor degree, awarded upon completion of a three-year, post-baccalaureate course of study.
-The innovative instructional program is designed to equip students with a legal education that provides deep insight into legal doctrine and builds a bridge to the profession.
-It provides not only the technical tools needed for the practice of law, but also a deep understanding of how law operates in our society and a sensitivity to the ethical imperatives of the profession.
-The law program offers small classes, close faculty involvement, and a culture of trust and collaboration in the tradition of a liberal arts education.
+The School of Law, with its own dean and faculty, offers the Juris Doctor degree, awarded upon completion of a three-year, post-baccalaureate, professional, course of study.
+The innovative instructional program is designed to prepare students with a legal education that provides deep insight into legal doctrine and builds a strong bridge to the profession.
+It provides not only the skills and knowledge needed for the practice of law, but also a deep understanding of how law operates in our society and a sensitivity to the ethical imperatives of the profession.
+The Juris Doctor program offers small classes, close faculty involvement, and a culture of trust and collaboration in the tradition of a liberal arts education.

 The University Library

 Washington and Lee University Library is a multifaceted teaching organization that provides physical spaces for independent study and collaboration, access to scholarly resources, and expert research support.
 The library’s role extends beyond its physical buildings, as library faculty and staff deliver embedded instruction across the disciplines and teach for-credit courses in the university’s Digital Culture and Information minor.
 Taken together, these services and curricular offerings further the library’s mission to empower students to critically engage with today’s information rich world.